cdr6934/cbayes/content/post/2017-06-05-tips-to-sql-script-writing-success.md

 * Always create a text block at the beginning stating purpose, name and date when the script was written

 * Never hard code dates in your scripts; this will bite you eventually.
+If you need to hardcode; store it in the database.

 * Simple is better.
 There is always the urge to make things more complicated than needed.